apache/activemq-website/src/components/classic/documentation/amq-message-store.md

 Configuration
 -------------

-By default ActiveMQ Classic will use the the AMQ Store - and its default settings.
+By default ActiveMQ will use the the AMQ Store - and its default settings.
 You can configure the properties of the AMQ Store however, by explictly defining its persistence adapter (amqPersistenceAdapter):
 ```
  <broker brokerName="broker" persistent="true" useShutdownHook="false">
     <persistenceAdapter>